 While the Trump administration projects significant economic growth, many economists and fiscal analysts are expressing concerns about its long-term fiscal implications.

-Nonpartisan estimates suggest the bill will add trillions to the national debt over the next decade.
-For example, the nonpartisan Congressional Budget Office (CBO) projects the plan will add $3.8 trillion to the country’s deficit between 2025 and 2034.
+Nonpartisan estimates suggested that the House bill would add trillions to the national debt over the next decade.
+For example, the nonpartisan Congressional Budget Office (CBO) projected that the House-passed version of the bill would add $2.4 trillion to the country’s deficit between 2025 and 2034.
 Surging debt has already contributed to a downgrade of the U.S. credit rating by Moody’s, reflecting concerns over fiscal sustainability.

 Who Benefits the Most?